What should you do when I have a Cargo Claim following a transport accident?

 Notify the average agent

-- Within the time specified in the contract, request a loss survey from the average agent mentioned on the certificate of insurance in case of Cargo Claim.
+- Within the time specified in the contract, request a loss survey from the average agent mentioned on the certificate of insurance in case of a Cargo Claim.

 - The report must specify the cause of such damage.